BaronSamediOfficial/Linux/LinuxCheatsheet.md

 mkdir /root/amy; find / -user amy -exec cp {} /root/amy \;              # make a dir and copy all these files into it find / -size +100M                                                      # look for files greater than 100 megabytes

-find / type -f -size 100M                                               # find files only that are greater than 100 megabytes find /etc -exec grep -l Bob {} \; -exec cp {} root/Bob/ \; 2>/dev/null  # find files from the etc dir that contain Bob and return the file names and then copy them to a dir /root/Bob.
+find / -type f -size 100M                                               # find files only that are greater than 100 megabytes find /etc -exec grep -l Bob {} \; -exec cp {} root/Bob/ \; 2>/dev/null  # find files from the etc dir that contain Bob and return the file names and then copy them to a dir /root/Bob.
 Any errors are sent to the null device find /etc -name '*' -type f | xargs grep "foo"                          # look for files only, with any name and within those search for the string "foo". find <LOCATION> -type f \( -iname "*.json" \) -exec grep -il <TERM> {} \; > filesOfInterest.txt 2>&1 # find in location files that have .json in them and execute grep on them to search for the term; and then send there name to a file , and errors elsewhere